Batman Beyond: Return of the Joker (video game): Reception

 Reviews of the Nintendo 64 and PlayStation versions of Batman Beyond: Return of the Joker were overwhelmingly negative.
 Sources such as Electronic Gaming Monthly, Game Informer, GameRevolution, and IGN gave extremely low scores and comparisons to Superman 64 (1999).
 In January 2006, Electronic Gaming Monthly ranked the PlayStation version as the tenth worst-reviewed game in the magazine's entire run, the Nintendo 64 release listed as one of only five honorable mentions.
 In its 2023 ranking of every North American N64 game, Hard Drive called Return of the Joker the worst title on the console, saying it was a "devastatingly bad brawler that’s as devoid of redeeming qualities as Bruce Wayne is parents."
 Even the least cynical critics expressed disappointment, concluding only beginner gamers, beat-'em'-up enthusiasts, and fans of the source material would enjoy it for a short time.
 The Game Boy Color version was more well-received, although covered less and with generally mixed reviews.
 Its most enthusiastic critic was Total Game Boys Ian Osborne, who called it one of the best beat 'em ups on the handheld console.

-Gameplay and depth

 The most frequent complaint was the repetitive and basic gameplay, which amounted to nothing more than repeatedly defeating enemies and collecting keys.
-The game's left-to-right Final Fight-esque beat 'em up genre was considered outdated and unoriginal by critics such as N64 Magazines Alan Maddrell, who argued better titles of the sort were released in the 1980s.
-AllGames Joe Ottoson and 64s Paul Gannon felt its slow pace added to the problem, and The Electric Playground writer Jules Grant criticized the lack of a two-player mode, a staple of other beat-'em-ups.
-Doug Perry of IGN and Rodney Gall of N64 Gamer condemned Batman's limited number of attacks, specifically the lack of combo moves, such as the ability to do a kick or hit while jumping.
+The game's left-to-right Final Fight-esque beat 'em up genre was considered outdated and unoriginal.
+AllGame and 64 felt its slow pace added to the problem, and The Electric Playground criticized the lack of a two-player mode, a staple of other beat-'em-ups.
+IGN and N64 Gamer condemned Batman's limited number of attacks, specifically the lack of combo moves.
+An IGN review of the Game Boy Color version, argued the incorporation of multiple paths added originality to the old-fashioned formula, but the experience was still linear, because the paths all lead to the same destination.

-In his review of the Game Boy Color version, Marc Nix brought up that it was one of the first of its genre on the handheld console, and argued the incorporation of multiple paths added originality to the old-fashioned formula.
-However, what he hoped for was "a Final Fight quality of brawler on the Game Boy, and this isn't quite it".
-He wrote the experience was still linear, because the paths "all lead to the same place, through mostly the same backgrounds, so while there's no way to get lost, there's also not much chance of seeing much new".